Celeigh Cardinal: Life and career

 Celeigh has been singing on stages since she was four years old.
 She started performing professionally at 19.
 “I grew up singing in church,” she says, “I always knew I wanted to be a singer.”

 Based in Edmonton, she released an EP in 2011 before following up with her full-length debut album Everything and Nothing at All in 2017.
 The album received a nomination for Best Pop Album at the Indigenous Music Awards in 2018, and seven nominations at that year's Edmonton Music Awards.
 She won two Edmonton Music Awards, for Female Artist and Indigenous Recording.
 She received a second Indigenous Music Award nomination in 2019, in the category Best Radio Single for her song "There Ain't No Way".

-Celeigh Cardinal is currently recording from Maskwacis just south of Edmonton, as a host on the CKUA Radio network for the show "Full Circle", which celebrates Indigenous music from around the globe.
+Celeigh Cardinal is currently recording from Maskwacis just south of Edmonton, as a host on the CKUA Radio Network for the show "Full Circle", which celebrates Indigenous music from around the globe.

+At the 20th Canadian Folk Music Awards in 2025, she won the award for Indigenous Songwriter of the Year for Boundless Possibilities, in a tie with Alan Syliboy.